aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/index.md

 # Getting Started

 This section describes how to get started quickly with a brief overview.
 Please refer to the other user guides for more details on particular features of this library.
-Note that the different tabs show how to use this library in purely that language, but you can mix-and-match languages (for example you could write CDK infrastructure in Java, implement your lambda handlers in Python and write your `.projenrc` in TypeScript).
+Note that the different tabs show how to use this library with infrastructure and lambda handlers in the same language, but you can mix-and-match languages (for example you could write CDK infrastructure in Java and implement your lambda handlers in Python).

 ## Create your API Project